nljuboja/InfoSecNotes/Android.md

 * Research
   * Need to use IDA or Ghidra to analyze the native binary
   * You can also attach a debugger to the native code
+## Logic
+* Check password reset logic and OTP (One Time Password - usually SMS text sent with code) entered
+  * Check to make sure the OTP code isn't sent as part of the url request (otherwise, we can take it and use that for an accoun takeover)
+* Watch out for passing in files or websites as post parameters
+* Try adding empty strings as ID or string post params